 - If you don't understand the point of the passage or a sentence in the passage, ask!
 It is difficult to speak with conviction when you are not certain what you are saying.

 Be thoroughly familiar with the words of the passage.

 - Being able to pronounce the words and know their meaning will help you read fluently.
 Hesitations and mix-ups will distract the audience.

-- Look up any words about which you have doubt; assuring yourself of their proper pronounciation.
+- Lookup any words about which you have doubt; assuring yourself of their proper pronunciation.
 Repeatedly say the words aloud until you can say them with ease.
-Mispronounced words not only distract, they can give a wrong sense to the passage.
+Mispronounced words not only distract, but they can also give a wrong sense to the passage.

 - Be careful not to delete or add words.
 Be especially careful of the word "not".
 See Matthew 7:21 as an example.

 Be thoroughly familiar with the punctuation.